gohugoio/hugo/content/templates/partials.md

 draft: false
 aliases: [/templates/partials/,/layout/chrome/,/extras/analytics/]
 toc: true
-notesforauthors:
+needsreview: true
 ---

 ## Partials vs Templates

 In practice, it's very convenient to split out common template portions into a partial template that can be included anywhere.
 As you create the rest of your templates, you will include templates from the `/layouts/partials/` directory or from arbitrary partial subdirectories like `/layouts/partials/post/tag/`.

 Partials are especially important for [themes][] because they give theme users an opportunity to [overwrite just a small portion of a theme][customize] while maintaining compatibility with the theme's upstream.

 Theme developers may want to include a few partials with empty HTML files in the theme just so end users have an easy place to inject their customized content.

 I've found it helpful to include a header and footer template in partials so I can include those in all the full page layouts.
 There is nothing special about header.html and footer.html other than they seem like good names to use for inclusion in your other templates.

 ```bash
 ▾ layouts/